fluidware/fluidsurveys-docs/chapters/Analyze/reports.rst

 Aggregate Statistics
 ====================

-A statistics charting item, allows for aggregate data combined from several measurements, ie., multiple questiona sources.
+A statistics charting item, allows for aggregate data combined from several measurements, ie., multiple question sources.
 As shown below, it allows for a quick assembly of questions to see what the sum, mean and variable.
-Additonally, multiple questions can be included into 1 aggregate statistics chart item that allows for 1 column to be added up in its entirety to reveal an overall conclusion
+Additionally, multiple questions can be included into 1 aggregate statistics chart item that allows for 1 column to be added up in its entirety to reveal an overall conclusion

 .. figure:: ../../resources/analyze/aggregate_chart_type.png
 	:scale: 70%